How to make tender, juicy pork skewers on the grill, the griddle or in the oven.

 - Balsamic Mushroom Pork Skewers.
 Be sure to reserve 2 tbsp from the marinade to brush over white button or cremini mushrooms about 1 hour before you skewer.
 Do not marinate the mushrooms with the pork.
 Alternate pork cubes and mushrooms.

-- Mix together: 1/3 cup olive oil, 2 tbsp balsamic vinegar, 1 tsp dried thyme, 1 tsp onion powder, 1 tsp salt, 1/2 tsp pepper.
+- Mix together: 1/3 cup olive oil, 2 tbsp balsamic vinegar, 1 tsp dried thyme, 1 tsp onion powder, 1 tsp salt, 1/2 tsp black pepper.

 You Might Also Like